01 of 17

 The Gower is a South Wales peninsula west of Swansea that has exceptionally beautiful beaches and cliff formations.
-Rhossili Beach, pictured here, is a three-mile scallop of sand backed by sand and beach grass bluffs high enough for paragliders to launch from.
-At low tide, shipwrecks emerge from the sand and Worm's Head, a tidal island that extends off the Western end of the beach becomes walkable — for the adventurous, at low tide.
-It takes its name from the Viking word for dragon — wurm — because from the shore, that's what its 200-foot-high cliffs resemble.
+Rhossili Beach, pictured here, is a three-mile scallop of sand backed by sandy, beach grass covered bluffs high enough for paragliders to launch from.
+At low tide, shipwrecks emerge from the sand and Worm's Head, a tidal island that extends off the Western end of the beach becomes walkable - for the adventurous - at low tide.
+It takes its name from the Viking word for dragon - wurm - because from the shore, that's what its 200-foot-high cliffs resemble.

 How to See It

 The South Gower Coast is owned by the National Trust which maintains some parking, a shop and visitor center near Rhossili Beach.
 National Trust parking, (£5 for all day or free for members) includes toilets and a shop.
 A visitors center on the first floor has information and exhibitions by local artists.
 There are several cafes and a pub (with arguably one of the best coastal views in Wales) in the Worm...'s Head Hotel, beside the National Trust parking area.